hyperledger/indy-hipe/text/peer-relationship-protocol/README.md

-- Name: message-types
+- Name: peer-relationship-protocol
 - Authors: Daniel Hardman <daniel.hardman@gmail.com>, Sam Curren <sam@sovrin.org>
 - Start Date: 2018-12-05
 - PR:

-# Relationship Protocol
+# Peer Relationship Protocol
 [summary]: #summary

 Define a non-centralized protocol (that is, one that does not involve a common